alialib/alia/docs/interactive-hello.md

 ?> We'll use alia/HTML a lot here so that we can demonstrate alia's core capabilities in your browser.
 For clarity, most of the examples make very explicit use of the namespaces `alia::` and `html::` to help illustrate what's part of the core of alia and what's alia/HTML.
+(Normal code would be slightly less verbose.)

 If you're familiar with other declarative UI programming frameworks, it will be obvious, but the key takeaway from this example is that when using alia,